skymethod/op3/README.md

 ## Commitment to **open development**
   - Anyone can get involved in the project [discussions](https://github.com/skymethod/op3/discussions)
-  - Currently, only a minimal set of fields are saved for every request
-    - Other data like rough geo-location is available, but should be first discussed with a wider community before saving

 ## Commitment to **auditable infrastructure**
   - Entire code base is open source, right here in this very GitHub repo